popcron/gizmos/README.md

 Used for drawing runtime gizmos in builds and editor from any context in the code.

 ## Requirements
-- .NET Framework 3.5
+- .NET Framework 4.5

 ## Installation
-1. Add the .dll file to the Plugins folder.
-2. Make sure that there is only one camera using the `MainCamera` tag.
-3. Draw a gizmos.
+To install for use in Unity, copy everything from this repository to `<YourUnityProject>/Packages/Popcron.Gizmos` folder.

 If using 2018.3.x, you can add a new entry to the manifest.json file in your Packages folder:
 ```json